MaryamAsgarinezhad/obsidian/Linux/Bash Script.md

 WantedBy=multi-user.target
 ```

-Tip: Here the host should be localhost (cause we have no container)
+- Here the host should be localhost (cause we have no container)
 - Take care for the Require field (your application pendings)
+- You have to make the postgres user